ruby/www.ruby-lang.org/en/downloads/releases/index.md

 ### Ruby releases by version number

-This is a preliminary list of Ruby releases.
+This is a list of Ruby releases.
 The shown dates correspond to the publication dates of the English versions of release posts and may differ from the actual creation dates of the source tarballs.